How to Help Your Child Build Excellent Credit Before Graduation

 Build excellent credit tip #5, Open a Credit Care.
 Once they are old enough it’s time for them to open up a credit card in their name.
 The odds are they won’t have to look far because they’ll start to receive countless credit applications in the mail.
 This too was another teachable moment that we discussed with our son.
 There are four main factors we looked at; fees, interest rate, limit, and rewards.
 For me, the interest rate is irrelevant because they should never be accumulating debt, but fees and rewards do matter.
 There are a lot of credit cards out there with no fees, but great cashback rewards.

 This is why it’s so important we teach our children financial responsibility at a young age and keep teaching them into adulthood.
-No two children are alike, so you may have to tailor how you teach financial responsibility, but it can and should be done.
+No two children are alike, so you may have to tailor how you teach financial responsibility, but it can and should be done because it’s one of the best gifts we can not only give to them, but show them firsthand how to build excellent credit and the benefits that come with it.

 - As parents, it’s our job to help our children build their financial future.
 Never assume they will learn this in a class or take it upon themselves to learn on their own.